kubedb/docs/docs/guides/proxysql/monitoring/alerting.md

 ### 5. Explore the Grafana Dashboard

-Grafana dashboards for ProxySQL are documented separately rather than duplicated in this alerting guide — see [Grafana Dashboard](grafana-dashboard.md) for how to provision and explore the ProxySQL dashboards (via the `kubedb-grafana-dashboards` chart, `--set featureGates.ProxySQL=true`).
+Provision the ProxySQL dashboards via the `kubedb-grafana-dashboards` chart (`--set featureGates.ProxySQL=true`), then explore them in Grafana under `Dashboards`.

 ---